Shahriar-008/Eye-Break/README.md

 # Eye Blink Reminder

-A customizable eye blink reminder for Windows, built with Python and Tkinter.
-This tool helps you maintain eye health by reminding you to blink at user-defined intervals with a popup, sound, and notification.
-The interval is persistent and can be changed via a simple GUI.
+A simple eye blink reminder for Windows, built with Python and Tkinter.
+This tool helps you maintain eye health by reminding you to blink every 10 minutes with a popup, sound, and notification.

 ## Features
-- Set your own reminder interval (in minutes) via a GUI
-- Interval is saved and persists between runs
+- Reminds you to blink every 10 minutes (default, not user-settable)
 - Popup with blinking ASCII art eyes and sound effect
 - Windows notification using `plyer`
 - Reminders only appear if your screen is active (not sleeping)